<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?event=init&amp;tid=2612598452925&amp;noscript=1">

 “Require prior express written consent for all autodialed or prerecorded telemarketing calls to wireless numbers and for prerecorded calls to residential lines and, accordingly, eliminate the established business relationship exemption for such calls to residential lines while maintaining flexibility in the form of consent needed for purely informational calls; require all prerecorded telemarketing calls to allow consumers to opt out of future prerecorded telemarketing calls using an interactive, automated opt-out mechanism; and limit permissible abandoned calls on a per-calling campaign basis, in order to discourage intrusive calling campaigns.”

-In other words, it’s a requirement from the FCC to get a prospect’s express written consent before sending them automated marketing messages—and to give them an easy way to opt out of future communications.
+In other words, it’s a requirement from the FCC to get a prospect’s express written consent before sending them automated marketing messages.
+TCPA requirements also require businesses to give prospects an easy way to opt out of future communications.

 What Constitutes Written Consent for TCPA Compliance?